oasis-main/oasis-rpi/README.md

   - [Contributing](#contributing)

 ## Raspberry Pi Setup
-Users have two options for install: using a pre-built image to flashoasis-grow and its requisite packages directly to an SD card, or using the [setup scripts](scripts) to build the repository and its requirements onto a fresh install of Raspbian Lite.
+Users have two options for install: using a pre-built image to flash oasis-grow and its requisite packages directly to an SD card, or using the [setup scripts](scripts) to build the repository and its requirements onto a fresh install of Raspbian Lite.

 ### Using pre-built image